-In this life there are two types of people doers and commentators.
-Remembering this can help you.
-Those who are usually talking about us, criticizing us, aren’t doing anything to find themselves.
+In this life there are two types of people doers and commentators, those who are usually talking badly about us, criticizing us, aren’t doing anything to find themselves.

 LIKE ATTRACTS LIKE; keep on doing what you love and you will attract those who resonate with who you are.
-At first you might lose pretty much all your friends and even family; this is due to the law of vibration.
-The higher you vibrate the less you resonate with the multitude; relax, it is a normal part of the process.
-This reaction happens because the more we work on ourselves, on redefining ourselves, the more we own our “weirdness”; this is something most people aren’t used to, as such many will either walk away or attack….Why?
-Because they don’t like their perceptions of reality challenged.
+At first you might lose pretty much everyone within your family and/or your circle of friends; this is due to the “Law Of Vibration” –the higher you vibrate the less you resonate with the multitude–relax, it is a normal part of the process.
+This reaction takes place because the more we work on ourselves; on redefining ourselves; the more we own our “weirdness”, that is something most people aren’t used to seeing, as such many will either walk away or attack….why? because they don’t like their perceptions of reality challenged.